priyanshscpp/Custom-TCP-IP-Stack/README.md

 ```

 ## Issues?
-Whether it is a bug, question or suggestion, please [open a ticket](https://github.com/h3xduck/RawTCP_Lib/issues/new) and I will have a look at it as fast as I possibly can.
+Whether it is a bug, question or suggestion, please [open a ticket]and I will have a look at it as fast as I possibly can.
 ## LICENSE
 This software is licensed under the MIT license.
-See [LICENSE](https://github.com/h3xduck/RawTCP_Lib/blob/master/LICENSE)
+See [LICENSE]

-# Custom-TCP-IP-Stack